• Skip to primary navigation

 Home » Recipes » Muffins

-Published: May 20, 2022 by Christine · This post may contain affiliate links · 4 Comments
+Published: May 20, 2022 · Modified: Feb 23, 2024 by Christine · This post may contain affiliate links · 9 Comments

-Jump to Recipe Jump to Video Print Recipe
+Jump to Recipe Jump to Video

 inside of a muffin on a plate

 Sweetened with honey and loaded with nutrient-dense flaxseed, these flaxseed muffins are a great breakfast or on-the-go treat.
-The cinnamon and nutmeg add a warm rich spice that is truly irresistible.
+The hint of cinnamon and nutmeg add a warm rich spice that is truly irresistible.
 Not only are these muffins incredibly moist and flavorful, but they are also gluten and dairy free.

 inside of flaxseed muffin on a plate.

-This flaxseed muffin recipe is delicious and packed with nutrients.
+Made with flaxseed meal, this flaxseed muffin recipe is delicious and packed with nutrients.
 Flaxseed is a good plant-based source of fiber, protein, and omega-3 fatty acids (Check out this cinnamon bread boasting the same great qualities!).
 Besides being an easy, healthy grab-and-go snack, here are a few more great things about these muffins:

 • They are simple to prep with my gluten free flour mix